 Medically reviewed by Danielle Aberman, RD

 Triggers, triggers, triggers.
-We are so focused on figuring out our bedeviling culprits.
+We are so focused on figuring out these bedeviling culprits.
 Food triggers are often tricky and can turn into an obsession for some.
-So, the recent study about fish oil and migraine was welcomed news as the focus shifted in a wonderful way.
-Instead of telling us about what foods we should avoid, it informed us about what we probably should eat to help minimize the frequency and intensity of migraine episodes.
+So, the recent study about omegas 3s and migraine headaches was welcome news as the focus shifted in a truly wonderful way.
+Instead of telling us about what foods we should avoid, it specified what we should eat to help minimize the frequency and intensity of migraine episodes.

 By the end of this article, you will understand:

-1- why fish oil is important to you
+1- Why fish oil is important to you if you have migraine.

-2- important details about this recent research about fish oil and migraine
+2- Important details on recent research about omega 3s and migraine.

-3- sources of these important nutrients even if you don’t eat much fish.
+3- Good sources of these important nutrients even if you don’t eat much fish.

 What is fish oil made of?